-The School of Medicine Library's collection of rare medical books consists of approximately 525 volumes.
-Included are texts dealing with many aspects of medicine and medical history.
-Broad subject categories include anatomy, physiology, public health, the practice of medicine, human bodily systems (respiratory, digestive, cardiovascular, etc.), medical specialties (gynecology, surgery, obstetrics, pediatrics, geriatrics), and history of medicine.
-Each volume has a pre-1900 copyright date, with many dating from the middle of the 19th century.
-These books have been generously donated to the library over the years by the families of physicians who practiced medicine or resided in the state of South Carolina.
+The School of Medicine Library's collection of over 900 rare medical books and pamphlets, which cover many aspects of medicine and medical history.
+Broad subject categories include Pharmacy, anatomy, physiology, public health, the practice of medicine, human bodily systems (respiratory, digestive, cardiovascular, etc.), medical specialties (gynecology, surgery, obstetrics, pediatrics, geriatrics), and history of medicine.
+Most volumes have pre-1900 copyright dates, with many dating from the middle of the 19th century.
+These books have been generously donated to the library over the years by the friends and families of physicians who practiced medicine or resided in the state of South Carolina.

 Donald Saunders Jr., Dean Richard Hoppmann